Interviews exist for children as young as 3 years old! KidsEdge’s Interview Skills course offers insight on what children are tested on.

 - Children are expected to be able to identify and draw basic shapes like rectangle, square, triangle and circle.

 - They may also be tested on number and letter recognition.
-While they will not be asked to do any writings, they are expected to be able to write and/or spell their names.
+While they will not be asked to do any writings, they are expected to be able to write and/or s

 - For children with a long name, such as Elizabeth, parents may consider teaching them the short form, i.e. Liz.
 Let’s check our Interview Tips section for more interview tips.